oras-project/artifacts-spec/scenarios.md

 # ORAS Artifact Manifest

 The ORAS Artifact manifest generalizes the use cases of [OCI image manifest][oci-image-manifest-spec] by removing constraints defined on the image-manifest such as a required `config` object and required ordinal `layers` collection.
-The `subjectManifest` property provides a means to define a wide range of artifacts, including a chain of related artifacts enabling SBoMs, on-demand loading, signatures and metadata that can be related to an `image.manifest` or `image.index`.
+The `subject` property provides a means to define a wide range of artifacts, including a chain of related artifacts enabling SBoMs, on-demand loading, signatures and metadata that can be related to an `image.manifest` or `image.index`.
 The addition of a new manifest does not change, nor impact the `image.manifest`.
 By defining a new manifest, registries and clients opt-into new capabilities, without breaking existing registry and client behavior or setting expectations for scenarios to function when the client and/or registry doesn't yet implement the new capabilities.